v-drazil/Relationships_game/README.md

-Text game created for the purpose of testing bash skills.
+This text game "Relationships.sh" have been created for the purpose of testing bash skills.
-Texts in the game have been written in Czech language, but work on the English version is in progress.
+Game uses file Game_functions.sh with functions (texts).
+Game is written in two languages (czech and English).
+It is possible to choose language after start of the game.